Unleashing the Potential of Mamba: Boosting a LiDAR 3D Sparse Detector by Using Cross-Model Knowledge Distillation

 As a vital sensor in autonomous driving, LiDAR provides accurate geometric representations of objects from a bird's-eye view (BEV) perspective, enhancing spatial understanding and characterization.
 Seminal works \cite{pointpillar, voxelnet} have made substantial contributions to the field, each proposing unique methods for transforming point clouds into a latent space.
-Subsequent works \cite{voset, sst} further optimize accuracy and efficiency with channel-wise transformers and sparse voxel attention.
-To tackle the challenges of sparse target features and high computational complexity in submanifold and regular sparse convolutions, Chen et al. \cite{focalconv} introduces a learnable approach to feature sparsity through position-wise importance prediction.
+Subsequent works \cite{sst} further optimize accuracy and efficiency with channel-wise transformers and sparse voxel attention.
+To tackle the challenges of sparse target features and high computational complexity in submanifold and regular sparse convolutions.
 Wang et al. \cite{dsvt} introduces the Dynamic Sparse Voxel Transformer, which processes sparse local regions in parallel.
-Two-stage LiDAR detectors \cite{pointrcnn, pvrcnn, pvrcnn++} use coarse 3D proposals and keypoints as priors, while motion-based detectors \cite{mppnet, msf, listm} excel in high-precision offline detection by processing point clouds and trajectories from cross-frame with Transformer-based temporal-spatial encoding.
+Two-stage LiDAR detectors \cite{detzero, pvrcnn++} use coarse 3D proposals and keypoints as priors, while motion-based detectors \cite{mppnet, msf, listm} excel in high-precision offline detection by processing point clouds and trajectories from cross-frame with Transformer-based temporal-spatial encoding.
+Mamba-based models \cite{unimamba,lion,voxelmamba} employ a more efficient encoder replacement, leading to improved performance and efficiency.
 The above work is the basis of our model, while we focus on developing an efficient model to understand scene context and spatial details.